allnulled/javadoc/README.md

 #### 3.1.
 CLI Reference

-*Note:* is you have installed the tool only locally (and not globaly), you can reproduce the examples changing `javadoc` by `node_modules/.bin/javadoc`.
+If you have installed the tool only locally (and not globaly), you can reproduce the examples changing `javadoc` by `node_modules/.bin/javadoc`.